gost/gost.github.io/_posts/blog/2017-09-28-foss4g-workshop.markdown

 ---

 Last August we travelled to Boston to visit the <a href="http://2017.foss4g.org/">FOSS4G conference</a> and gave a workshop about SensorThings API and GOST.
-See for full description of the workshop <a href="http://2017.foss4g.org/workshop-signup/#openModal-107">here</a>.
+See for full description of the workshop see <a href="http://2017.foss4g.org/workshop-signup/#openModal-107">here</a>.

 In a few hours, the participants were able to install, configure and visualize sensor information and learn more about SensorThings API, Docker, MQTT, HTTP, Postman and Node-RED.